palm-mbzuai/palm-mbzuai/_pages/about.md

 The PALM Group commenced in 2025 Fall (led by Tatsuki Kuribayashi) and belongs to <a href="https://mbzuai.ac.ae/research-department/natural-language-processing-department/">MBZUAI NLP department</a>.

+### For future members:
+If you are interested in MSc/PhD opportunities, you should directly apply via <a herf="https://mbzuai.ac.ae/study/graduate-admission-process/">MBZUAI admission page</a>, and specify Tatsuki as a preferred supervisor (in, e.g., Research Statement).
+If you have a specific research idea and want to collaborate with us, please contact <a href="https://kuribayashi4.github.io/">Tatsuki Kuribayashi</a>.
+We do not accept internship.

 ## News

 <style>